SNAP benefit cuts: Here’s what you need to know about the Trump administration’s changes

-Hundreds of thousands of food stamp recipients have a new reason to panic: the Trump administration is stopping benefits to an estimated 688,000 people on the Supplemental Nutrition Assistance Program (SNAP).
+Hundreds of thousands of food stamp recipients have a new reason to panic: The Trump administration is stopping benefits to an estimated 688,000 people on the Supplemental Nutrition Assistance Program (SNAP).

-Rather than directly cutting food benefits, the USDA today released a press release entitled “USDA Restores Original Intent of SNAP: A Second Chance, Not a Way of Life,” with a half dozen subdocuments, one of which explains that a longstanding rule allowing states to extend SNAP benefits will be restricted–effectively disqualifying 688,000 on April 1, 2020.
+Rather than directly cutting food benefits, the USDA today released a press release entitled “USDA Restores Original Intent of SNAP: A Second Chance, Not a Way of Life,” with a half-dozen subdocuments, one of which explains that a longstanding rule allowing states to extend SNAP benefits will be restricted—effectively disqualifying 688,000 on April 1, 2020.

 Currently, SNAP (previously known as the U.S. Food Stamp Program) provides roughly $160 in food purchases for three months to able-bodied workers without dependents, which can be continued by working or training at least 20 hours a week.
 However, many states, particularly in high-unemployment regions, extend the benefits long beyond three months.
 Now states will only be able to issue waivers if the unemployment rate is over 6%, and waiver applications will require complex data and specificity.